danielrousseaug/wordlebot/README.md

 ```

 ### Auto Solver (GUI)
 In the graphical version, click the **Auto Solve** button to have the game solve the current puzzle automatically.
-The solver uses a simple letter-position frequency heuristic:
+The solver uses a  letter-position frequency heuristic:

 - Maintains a list of possible candidate words consistent with all previous guesses and their feedback (correct, present, absent).
 - For each candidate word, computes a score by summing the frequencies of its letters at their respective positions among the current candidate list.